 - 3 other Anatolian languages.

-Changes in the above program are possible in order to accommodate individual interests (e.g. more Sumerian for somebody who wants to make more Akkadian in the form of Old Assyrian to study the earliest period of Anatolian history, or peripheral Akkadian for the relations with Hittite satellites like Alalakh, Emar or Ugarit, or an Egyptian component to study Egyptian-Hittite relations).
+Changes in the above program are possible in order to accommodate individual interests (e.g. more Sumerian for somebody who wants to focus on cultural influence, scribal education and transmission of knowledge from Mesopotamia; more Akkadian in the form of Old Assyrian to study the earliest period of Anatolian history, or peripheral Akkadian for the relations with Hittite satellites like Alalakh, Emar or Ugarit, or an Egyptian component to study Egyptian-Hittite relations).
+In all cases, the plan of study must be approved by the Student's Faculty Adviser.